japila-books/spark-sql-internals/docs/expressions/ExecSubqueryExpression.md

 updateResult(): Unit
 ```

-Updates the expression with [collected result](../physical-operators/SparkPlan.md#executeCollect) from an executed plan
+Updates the expression with a [collected result](../physical-operators/SparkPlan.md#executeCollect) from an executed plan

-`updateResult` is used when `SparkPlan` is requested to [waitForSubqueries](../physical-operators/SparkPlan.md#waitForSubqueries)
+`updateResult` is used when `SparkPlan` is requested to [waitForSubqueries](../physical-operators/SparkPlan.md#waitForSubqueries).

 ### withNewPlan